pnowosie/til/README.md

 I can learn all of this key again, but I cannot train my muscle memory to switch every time I switch the platform.

 In this repo I'll keep the things I'm learning.
-It meant to be usefull for me only, so yor reading this at your own responsibility ;)
+It meant to be usefull for me only, so you're reading this at your own responsibility ;)